maryellenlynall/psychimmgen2021/README.md

 - psychimmgenA01  Get IDEAS trackhubs and name roadmap samples
 - psychimmgenA02  Convert IDEAS tracks to bed file of ranges for the active states
 - psychimmgenA03	Make ldcts, annotations, then partition LD scores for the active elements
-- psychimmgenA04 	Make separate IDEAS annotations bed files
+- psychimmgenA04 	Make nongenic enhancers bed files
 - psychimmgenA05	Make promoter and genicenhancer bed files
 - psychimmgenA06	Make thin annots from the separate annotations bed files (promoters and enhancers) and make ldcts regression files
 - psychimmgenA07	Submission script for partitioning of LD scores